mendix/docs/content/addons/ats-addon/bp-one-finding-the-action-you-need.md

 {{% alert type="info" %}}

-When the ATS recorder does not record any steps, you can use this best practice to find the right action.
+When the ATS Recorder does not record any steps, you can use this best practice to find the right action.

 {{% /alert %}}